jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Prince Charles is an avid collecter of toilet seats.
+⚡<!-- FUNFACT --> Fun fact: The crack of a whip is actually a tiny sonic boom, since the tip breaks the sound barrier.

 </div>